-Jason Losh, Ph.D. jlosh@uta.edu Office Hours are after 7pm MW in 148 NH or in 509 NH by appointment.
-E-mail is the guickest method of contacting me on non-class days.
+Jason Losh, Ph.D. jlosh@uta.edu Office Hours will begin at 6:50pm MW in 148 NH.
+E-mail is the quickest method of contacting me on non-class days.

 Textbook:

 Extensive references, datasheets, application notes, and class notes will be provided on the course web site at http://omega.uta.edu/~jlosh/.